 See life as preparation.
 Preparation is largely a matter of perspective.
 Getting caught up in the daily drama of our own lives is too easy.
 With deliberation, we need to step back.
 Often.
-It's choosing to have eyes that see all of life as a curriculum personally designed...by God...for you.
+It's choosing to have eyes that see all of life as a curriculum-personally designed...by God...for you.
 It's affirming His purposefulness, even when your current circumstances seem random, confusing, or counterproductive.
-It is a commitment to rehearsing that He is constantly and thoughtfully placing experiences, challenges, understandings, skills, set-backs into your toolkit that will serve you well in the days ahead.
+It is a commitment to rehearsing that He is constantly tossing things-experiences, challenges, understandings, skills, attitudes-into your toolkit that will serve you well in the days ahead.